UKPIA's team is central to our success.

 - Willingness to travel to undertake relevant stakeholder engagement.

-- Flexibility and a willingness to support colleagues, where necessary, across the association.
+- Flexible, willingness to support colleagues, where necessary, across the association.

 How to Apply

-The deadline for applications is 25th October 2019.
+The deadline for applications is midnight 31st January 2021.